sand47/Statement-of-purpose-text-generator-using-LSTM/README.md

-This code is used to generate a paragraph on of text based on your seed text and its recommended to have at least 10k words or 1 lakhs to get good results.
+This project is a LSTM based custom text generator trained over 20's of Statement of purpose text file (10k words) to generate a sequence of meaningful text

 ## Dependences :
 <br>
-Keras (tensorflow-gpu) and Numpy
+- Keras (tensorflow-gpu)
+- Numpy
 <br>
-Make sure you change the text file name in the code

 # Cleaning data: